 This is a much longer-lasting form of heroin withdrawal which may take weeks, months, or in rare cases years to fully resolve.
-The term “post-acute” simply means that it is after the acute phase, therefore is of a milder intensity and not physically dangerous.
+The term “post-acute” simply means that it is after the acute phase, therefore it is milder and lacks physical symptoms.
 The post-acute symptoms are psychological in nature, but nonetheless still extremely unpleasant to experience.
 Different people experience these symptoms to different degrees, and some people may experience combinations of symptoms or isolated symptoms.

 Some of the most commonly reported symptoms of post-acute withdrawal syndrome from heroin can include:

-Some or all of these symptoms may be fairly long-lasting and may require medication to manage until the body and mind return to balance.
+Some of these symptoms may be fairly long-lasting and may require medication and clinical therapy to manage until the body and mind return to balance.
 While everyone’s experience with post-acute withdrawal is distinct, there is a treatment for many of the symptoms which may arise.

 The acute phase of heroin withdrawal is almost entirely influenced by the amounts of heroin someone used as well as the length of time that someone used.
 Even though use habits span a wide range among users, acute withdrawal very rarely lasts shorter than 4 days or longer than 7 days.
 Someone’s heroin use habits are probably the largest contributor to the intensity and duration of heroin withdrawal symptoms, but there are other contributors as well, including: